What is a Gastric Bypass?

 - they are wanting to maximise their chances of the greatest amount of weight loss for the greatest period

-A gastric bypass involves the stomach being bypassed so that food eaten goes into a small gastric pouch and then into the small bowel for digestion.
+Gastric bypass surgery involves the stomach being bypassed so that food eaten goes into a small gastric pouch and then into the small bowel for digestion.
 The procedure is generally performed with keyhole surgery, leak rates and major complications are less than 0.5% in our hands.
 A gastric bypass is anatomically reversible.

 How does Gastric Bypass surgery work?

-The stomach is bypassed so that food eaten goes into a small gastric pouch and then into the small bowel for digestion.
+Gastric Bypass surgery works by ‘bypassing’ the stomach so that food eaten goes into a small gastric pouch and then into the small bowel for digestion.
 Malabsorption of calories does not occur, rather the operation works by making it easy for patients to drastically cut down their food intake.

 Gastric Bypass Surgery